pillarjs/finalhandler/README.md

 The final handler will also unpipe anything from `req` when it is invoked.

-#### options.env

-By default, the environment is determined by `NODE_ENV` variable, but it can be overridden by this option.

 #### options.onerror

 Provide a function to be called with the `err` when it exists.
 Can be used for writing errors to a central location without excessive function generation.
 Called as `onerror(err, req, res)`.

+#### options.stacktrace

+Specify if the stack trace of the error should be included in the response.
+By default, this is false, but can be enabled when necessary (like in development).
+It is not recommend to enable this on a production deployment

 ## Examples